We may receive compensation when you click on links to products from our partners.

-- ATPL exams– during the course of your training there will be around 14 exams which you will need to pass in order to move on and receive your license.
-They involve flight navigation, planning, aviation law amongst other subjects.
+- APTL Test – during the course of your training there will be around 14 exams that you will need to pass in order to move on and receive your license.
+They involve flight navigation, planning, and aviation law amongst other subjects.

 - Flight training- this is the bit you’ve been waiting for.
 Most of the training in flight will take place in the USA, and you will get to fly around in a plane with a trained pilot who will teach you the ropes.

 - Night Qualification – you will be allowed to fly through the night, which is more challenging than in the day due to less visibility.

 - CPL- after racking up 150 hours of flying time you will earn your commercial pilot license.

 The tricky bit comes before you have qualified, and this is the part where you are selected to be able to train or not.
 You will go through a series of tests in your school or college to assess your mental ability, special awareness, and other